jrochkind/rails5_concurrency_autoload_repro/README.md

 `--skip-active-record --skip-turbolinks --skip-spring`.

-This README explains the use case, findings for various Rails config settings (some fail disastrously), and questions/requests for Rails issue.
+This README explains the use case, findings for various Rails config settings (some fail disastrously), and questions/requests for this [reported Rails issue](https://github.com/rails/rails/issues/26847).

 --------------